 If you’ve got 17,000 attendees and want $20,000, those numbers may seem sensible.
-But what if you only get 200 people?
-They may be incredibly influential, and the sponsorship worth every penny, but when you do attendee division, you’re marketing the sponsorship as though every attendee is equal, when they’re not.
+But what if you only get 200 people to attend?
+Does that mean it’s only worth $235?
+Of course not!

 Impressions are about how many people will see marketing for your property, which is generally extrapolated into how many people will see a major sponsor logo as part of the marketing or media coverage of the property.
 Unfortunately, the value of eyeballs on logos was soundly debunked in the early 90s, providing exactly zero impact on changing perceptions or behaviours around a brand.